Thambolo/telegram-code-forwarder/README.md

 1. Recommended to use python's virtual environment "venv"
 2. Activate the virtual environment
 3. pip install all the dependencies in requirements.txt
-4. environment variables should be added in the file .env (all required vars below)
+4. environment variables should be added in the file .env in project root (all required vars below)
 ```
 # Google recaptcha v2 keys
 RECAPTCHA_PUBLIC_KEY=